What are ecommerce SMART goals exactly?

 Relevant – Look at the Big Picture

 The goal you set has to fit in with your overall business strategy.
-When you consider where you would like to see your ecommerce business go in the long-term, does your goal fit in with that big picture?
-While you are considering which ecommerce SMART goals are important for 2017, make sure that they are relevant to the vision you have for your company.
+When you consider where you would like to see your ecommerce business go in the long-term, does your goal fit in that bigger picture?
+While you’re considering which ecommerce SMART goals are important for this year, make sure they’re relevant to the vision you have for your company.

 Time-Related – Be Patient, But Persistent